 Commonly abbreviated as WAF, a web application firewall is used to filter, block, or monitor inbound and outbound web application HTTP traffic.
 Compared to intrusion detection systems (IDS/IPS), WAFs have a strong focus on the application traffic and have the ability to provide deep data flow analysis.
-When IDS/IPS serve as gatekeepers of all network traffic, WAF is only looking for attacks that come from applications, monitoring mostly the HTTP/HTTPS protocol.
-WAFs inspect the traffic as it comes and goes, preventing common attacks that arise from application code vulnerabilities (cross-site scripting (XSS), SQL injection, etc.).
+When IDS/IPS serves as a gatekeeper of all network traffic, WAF is only looking for attacks that come from applications, monitoring mostly the HTTP/HTTPS protocol.
+WAFs inspect the traffic as it comes and goes, preventing common attacks that arise from application code vulnerabilities (such as cross-site scripting (XSS), SQL injection).

-Another strong benefit of using WAF is having protection against zero-day exploits: newborn malware which is not detected by any known behavior analysis.
+Another strong benefit of using WAF is having protection against zero-day exploits—that is, a "newborn" malware, which is not detected by any known behavior analysis.
 It is the most dangerous and popular type of threat that traditional security measures are not equipped to mitigate or prevent.

 How do web application firewalls work?

 Web application firewalls are designed to be placed on the application layer, acting as a two-way gatekeeper, and analyzes the HTTP/HTTPS traffic going in and leaving the application; the WAF will then take action whenever it detects malicious traffic.
 A benefit of WAFs is that they function independently from the application, but can constantly adjust to application behavior changes.
-That way introducing a new feature in the application will not result in thousands of false positive detections that would have been caused by a new application of data flows.
+Thus, introducing a new feature in the application will not result in thousands of false positive threat detections that would have been caused by new data flows.

 Analyzing requests and applying filter rules

-WAFs use layers of filters when analyzing traffic, often checking for 0-day attacks automatically, client-side attacks, bot attacks (e.g. DDoS attacks), hidden virus files, and web application vulnerabilities.
+WAFs use layers of filters when analyzing traffic, often checking for zero-day attacks automatically, client-side attacks, bot attacks (for example, DDoS attacks), hidden virus files, and web application vulnerabilities.
 Most advanced WAFs can decode and analyze HTTPS traffic, XML, JSON, and other popular data transfer formats.
-It helps them to stop evasion techniques that are meant to go around the firewall, like HPP (HTTP Parameter Pollution), Verb Tampering and other ones.
+It helps them to stop attacks that are meant to go around the firewall, like HPC, HPP, Verb Tampering.